friflo/Lab-ECS-collisions/README.md

 On startup the **Tiled** Map is imported and all tiles are converted to entities.
 Tiles which are subject to collision will have a `Position2D` and a `ColliderBox` component.
 These tiles are also tagged with `Environment`.
 Depending of the layer and its properties additional tags can be added to the created entities.
+After importing the TileMap all created entities will have a `Position2D` component in world space.

 Characters like players or monsters will also be entities with a `Position2D` and a `ColliderBox` component.
 These entities will be tagged with `Character`.

 To enforce simplicity only queries like: `Query<Position, ColliderBox>()` are used.
 E.g. entities which are only used for rendering will not have a collider.